 Design and Technology

-Our Design and Technology Lead is Leah Harston
+Our Design and Technology Lead is Nic Truman

-At Firfield Primary School, the children receive a design and technology curriculum which is knowledge-rich and allows children to develop their creativity.
-We want to develop creativity and imagination through a range of activities in order to improve the children’s ability to control materials, tools and techniques and to foster an enjoyment and appreciation of the visual arts, and a knowledge of artists, craftspeople and designers.
-The children are taught to develop these skills through acquiring the knowledge, skills and vocabulary in order to know more, remember more and understand more.
+At Firfield Primary School, children receive a design and technology curriculum which is rich in knowledge and allows them to develop their creative and curious minds.
+We want to grow creativity and imagination through a range of activities in order to improve children’s ability to control materials, tools and techniques and to foster an enjoyment and appreciation of the visual arts, and a knowledge of artists, craftspeople and designers.
+We also aim to inspire children to think about the important role which design and the creation of designed products play in our society.
+We want to instil a love of cooking in children that gives them opportunities to express themselves and also help them to become healthy advocates.
+Children are taught to develop these skills through acquiring the knowledge, skills and vocabulary in order to know more, remember more and understand more.